Overview

 Figure 7: Transport energy consumption by mode

-Source: ODYSSEEPrivate cars remain the dominant passenger transport mode (with 95% in 2018), reflecting Slovenia’s dispersed settlement patterns and weak public transport.
-Despite improved implementation of measures to support use of public transport in the last years, the use of public transport in 2018 was much lower than in 2000.
-On the other hand, cycling is on increase with a large potential not used, but statistical data are lacking.
+Source: ODYSSEEPrivate cars remain the dominant passenger transport mode (with 90% in 2021), reflecting Slovenia’s dispersed settlement patterns, investments mainly in road infrastructure and weak public transport.
+Despite improved implementation of measures to support use of public transport in the last years, the use of public transport in 2021 was much lower than in 2000.
+Investments in rail have also increased in recent years, a lot of emphasis is also given to management of road public transport and cycling but the numbers are slowly showing changes in transport patterns in Slovenia.

 Figure 8: Modal split of inland passenger traffic

 Source: ODYSSEEFreight transport is also dominated by road.
-Its share increased from 70% to 81%, while volume increased more than 3-fold.
-Slovenia is export oriented country with good transport connections to EU countries and favourable geographic location also due to port on Adriatic Sea.
+Its share increased from 61% to 66%, while volumes more than doubled.
+Slovenia is an export-oriented country with good transport connections to EU countries and favourable geographic location also due to port on Adriatic Sea.
 Road infrastructure has been greatly improved in the past, while improvements in rail infrastructure have started to gain momentum in the recent years.

 Figure 9: Modal split of inland freight traffic